Overview

 Dinner at leisure and overnight in Ninh Binh.

-After breakfast at the hotel, enjoy some free time to relax or make use of the hotel’s facilities.
-Later, your driver will transfer you to Hanoi Noi Bai International Airport (approx. 3 hours by road) for your onward flight.
+Return to the cruise for a delightful à la carte lunch as the vessel sails back toward Hòn Gai Harbour.
+Disembark around midday, your driver will transfer you to Hanoi Noi Bai International Airport (approx. 3 hours by road) for your onward flight.

 This marks the end of your unforgettable 14-day journey through Northeast Vietnam with Mekong Mosaic, filled with breathtaking landscapes, cultural encounters, and authentic local experiences.